9-day Amazon Volunteer Trip

 🌿 Life-Changing Journey to the Ecuadorian Amazon with ConservationVIP 🌿 I just returned from what can only be described as a transformational experience deep in the Ecuadorian Amazon with Conservation VIP.
 This wasn’t just a trip—it was a beautifully coordinated blend of purposeful travel, wild beauty, and genuine human connection.
 From day one, everything was incredibly well-organized and stress-free thanks to the remarkable leadership of Mark and Millie.
 Their warmth, professionalism, and deep respect for the land and its people set the tone for the entire journey.
 They guided us not just through the logistics of the jungle, but into its very soul.
 Their passion was contagious.
 Each day was filled with unforgettable moments—from spotting colorful toucans and playful monkeys to listening to the night chorus of frogs and insects.
 We worked directly with the Cuyabeno Park Rangers on improving their trails for butterfly and wildlife watching.
 They were amazing and appreciated our work with them very much.
 We also performed two community activities at local schools and everybody, from teachers to parents and students, was incredibly grateful for what we did.
 We also shared time with a local Shaman and the experience was out of this world.
 The evening canoe trips were my favorite.
 Floating through the still black waters (looked like a mirror) of the lagoon as the sun melted into the horizon, surrounded by the sounds of nature, was nothing short of magical.
 We even took a refreshing swim in the lagoon.—working, watching wildlife and swimming in the Amazon is a memory I’ll cherish forever.
 This wasn’t just about sightseeing—it was about giving back, learning, and connecting.
 If you're looking for a meaningful adventure that feeds your soul and helps protect one of the most vital ecosystems on Earth, I wholeheartedly recommend this journey.
 We had a fantastic local guide (Fabricio) who had total command of the wildlife that inhabitates the jungle and its waters.
 His spoken English was very good as well.
 Thank you, Mark, Millie and CVIP.
 You made the jungle feel like home!
 I AM going back!!!

-The key to staying comfortable while on an active trip is layering.
-To get maximum comfort with minimum weight, you need versatile layers that mix and match to create the right amount of insulation, ventilation and weather protection.
-The gear list has been created to help you choose your equipment for the trip.
-View the Gear List PDF.
+The key to staying comfortable while on an active trip like ConservationVIP’s Amazon Volunteer Trip is layering.
+While Quito is at high altitude and cooler, Cuyabeno Reserve will be hot and humid.
+Consequently, you need to prepare for both.
+For that reason, to get maximum comfort with minimum weight, you need versatile layers that mix and match to create the right amount of insulation, ventilation and weather protection.

-Please check with your doctor to see if any immunizations are recommended for you.
+Importantly, please check with your doctor to see if any immunizations are recommended for you.